RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 * Gain is initially set by the current level, but gain is only _automatically_ reduced.
 This results in a few unfortunate circumstances:
     * Hitting auto during a quiet part will **MAX** the gain (+30dB).
 It's easy to uncheck "Auto", but forget to reset the gain.
     * Hitting auto during a loud part will bias your gain setting low.
 Generally if you're looking to get some Mojo™ out of a module, you'll want to set it for the average level of the signal so that the louder parts get smashed a bit.
 Auto does not easily facilitate this.
 (You have to locate to another part of the track to use auto)
-* UP/DWN, DWN is confusing - This is a control that I don't know of on any other device, and naturally you would think that it changes how the auto-gain algorithm works.... but it does not.
-It changes how the reference knob works relative to the gain knob in the context of the auto-gain algorithm.
+* UP/DWN, DWN is confusing - This is a control that I've not seen on another device, and naturally you would think that it changes how the auto-gain algorithm works.... but it does not.
+It changes how turning the reference knob works relative to the gain knob in the context of the auto-gain algorithm.
 It's a good idea, but even after using the plugin a few dozen hours I forgot what the switch did.
 * RMS? - I find it strange that RMS is a selection, when ANSI or IEC VU spec is used for _so many other products_, software and hardware alike.

 These complaints are relatively minor.
 I can count on one hand the number of times that I reached for the auto circuit in the last 2 months.
 It's a great feature for learning how the modules react to input levels, but manually setting gain becomes second nature quickly.

- Modules

 # Chart Explanations